top of page

 Join Us

-Join as a Member for 2025
+Join as a Member for 2026

-Make your donation on or before July 1, 2024 to be a member who funds and votes for the grants awarded the following June.
+We welcome all donations from who want to join us in collective giving!
+Make your donation on or before December 1, 2026 to be a member who funds and votes for grants to be awarded.

 Payment options:

-• Check.
+• Check

-• Credit card processed via PayPal.
+• Credit card processed via PayPal

 • Installments.
 (Email us for a special installment link.)